 Another option is to get sent to Russia as an expat.
 I can tell you as much about that as the next guy because I know nothing about the process.
 However, that is much preferable to finding employment in Russia because you will be paid a Western salary, get help with accommodation, insurances and the whole shebang.
 If you work corporate, do this.

 The final option is to freelance or have your own business.
 You can always teach English but I honestly advise against that.
-If you want to build a business in Russia and need help with market research, administrative or legal questions, get in touch with me.
-I will put you in touch with the right people.
 Being self-employed is great because if you earn in hard currency but spend in Rubles, you are geo-arbitraging and taking advantage of the comparably low cost of living.